jakoch/jupyter-devbox/README.md

 These programming languages are included:

 - Python 3 (including  pip, setuptools, wheel, venv, uv)
-- C & C++ (g++)
+- C & C++ (g++, cmake, ninja)

 The installed Python libraries are:

-- ipykernel docutils jupyter notebook jupyterhub \
+- ipykernel docutils jupyter notebook jupyterhub
-- jupyterlab-code-formatter watermark pyyaml pylint ruff black isort \
+- jupyterlab-code-formatter watermark pyyaml pylint ruff black isort
-- jupyterlab-lsp python-lsp-server python-lsp-black python-lsp-ruff python-lsp-isort \
+- jupyterlab-lsp python-lsp-server python-lsp-black python-lsp-ruff python-lsp-isort
-- jupyterlab-spellchecker \
+- jupyterlab-spellchecker
-- jupyterlab-execute-time \
+- jupyterlab-execute-time
-- tensorflow \
+- tensorflow
-- matplotlib seaborn plotly graphviz \
+- matplotlib seaborn plotly graphviz
-- keras \
+- keras
-- opencv-python-headless \
+- opencv-python-headless
-- imutils \
+- imutils
-- numpy pandas pandas-datareader bottleneck h5py \
+- numpy pandas pandas-datareader bottleneck h5py
-- scipy scikit-learn \
+- scipy scikit-learn
-- duckdb \
+- duckdb
-- sqlalchemy \
+- sqlalchemy
-- pyautogui \
+- pyautogui
-- requests_cache \
+- requests_cache
-- yfinance alpha_vantage nasdaq-data-link finnhub-python financetoolkit financedatabase \
+- yfinance alpha_vantage nasdaq-data-link finnhub-python financetoolkit financedatabase
 - statsmodels

 You can find a list of all installed packages in the [notebooks/check_devbox.ipynb][check_devbox_ipynb_main] Notebook.

-You can also run `jupyter labextension list` to list all enabled extensions.
+You can run `jupyter labextension list` to list all enabled extensions.

-#### Prerequisites
+## Prerequisites

 You need the following things to run this:

 - Docker
 - Visual Studio Code

-#### How to run this?
+## How to run this?

 There are two ways of setting the container up.

 Either by building the container image locally or by fetching the prebuilt container image from the Github container registry.

-##### Building the Container Image locally using VSCode
+### Building the Container Image locally using VSCode

 - **Step 1.** Get the source: clone this repository using git or download the zip